-Refer to "DZ Magnet Installation Illustration" on next page.
+Refer to "DZ1/DZ2 Magnet Placement Illustrations" on the following pages.

 Measuring magnet placement (using paper jig)

 - 1. From the cartop, level the elevator to the Landing and then gain access to the tape. - 2.
 Place the paper jig (packaged with IP8300 selector) across the top of the IP8300 tape selector guide rails.
 Mark a line on the steel tape at the top of the selector. - 3.
 Move the car down to expose the tape enough to align the top of the paper jig with the scribed line. - 4.
 Fold the paper jig around the steel tape with the numbered side facing out and the "LEV" marking at the top aligned with the mark you made in Step 2.
 Mark a line on the tape at the 6" mark on the paper jig. - 5.
 Secure the 6" DZ1 magnet to the steel tape at the mark you made in Step 4 so that the magnet is slightly covering the holes.